Center for Health & Wellness

-Matriculated undergraduates enrolled for fewer than 9 credits and matriculated graduates enrolled for fewer than 6 credits who desire health insurance must submit a written request for coverage with payment to the Student Service Center, located at 80 Boylston Street, First Floor.
+Matriculated undergraduates enrolled for fewer than 9 credits and matriculated graduates enrolled for fewer than 6 credits who desire health insurance must submit a written request for coverage with payment to the Office of Student Accounts, located on the 4th floor of 216 Tremont St.

-Health insurance charges are automatically removed when undergraduate and graduate students drop to fewer than 9 or 6 credits, respectively.
+Health insurance charges are automatically removed when undergraduate and graduate students drop to fewer than 9 or 6 credits, respectively, within the first 30 days of the 1st semester of coverage.
 These students must also submit a written request for coverage with payment.

 Waiving Health Insurance